shubhvora1017/WeatherApp/README.md

 - Upon launching the application, users can view the current weather information for their location.
 - Users can switch between light and dark themes using the theme toggle button.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to [create an issue](https://github.com/yashavsarmal30/weather-pro/issues) or submit a pull request.

 ## License